vmware-archive/vsphere-storage-for-kubernetes/documentation/existing.md

 Manifest files for API server and controller-manager are generally located at `/etc/kubernetes`

-## Restart Kubelet on all nodes
+### Step - 7: Restart Kubelet on all nodes

 * Reload kubelet systemd unit file using ```systemctl daemon-reload```
 * Restart kubelet service using ```systemctl restart kubelet.service```

-Note: After enabling the vSphere Cloud Provider, Node names will be set to the VM names from the vCenter Inventory.
+Note for Kubernetes version 1.8.x or below: After enabling the vSphere Cloud Provider, Node names will be set to the VM names from the vCenter Inventory.